apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 '''''''''''
 The JMS source allows pluggable converters, though it's likely the default converter will work for most purposes.
 The default converter is able to convert Bytes, Text, and Object messages to FlumeEvents.
-In all cases the properties in the message are added as headers to the FlumeEvent.
+In all cases, the properties in the message are added as headers to the FlumeEvent.

 BytesMessage: